jasp-stats/jasp-desktop/Docs/development/jasp-build-guide-macos.md

 #### Homebrew and Homebrew Packages (Conan, CMake, etc.)

 You can download and install Homebrew using the following command.
 After running the following command, you may be prompted to install Xcode Command Line Tools.
-You need this package.
+Please pay a close attention to outputs of the following command, and if you ran into any problems installing Homebrew, check out their [Documentation](https://docs.brew.sh) and ask for help in [GitHub Discussions](https://github.com/orgs/Homebrew/discussions).

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"